NEW: The attackers were in touch with Syria's secret police, a Turkish minister says

 “The Coalition sees these heinous terrorist acts as an attempt to take revenge on the Turkish people and punish them for their honorable support for the Syrian people, including their welcoming of Syrian refugees who have fled the regime’s crimes in their villages and cities,” it said.
 “The Coalition views this attack as a desperate and failed attempt to sow discord between the two peoples.”

-The conflict in Syria has repeatedly spilled across the border to Turkey, prompting Turkish security forces to reinforce the frontier.
+The conflict in Syria has repeatedly spilled across borders to Turkey, prompting Turkish security forces to reinforce the frontier.
 At Turkey’s request, the NATO military alliance deployed several Patriot missile batteries to protect Turkish border cities from the threat of Syrian missile attacks.

 This story was reported by Gul Tuysuz in Istanbul and reported and written by Tom Watkins in Atlanta.
 CNN’s Talia Kayali contributed to this report.